 What Are the Grounds for Deportation for Aliens?

-U.S. law contains a long list of grounds upon which non-citizens or immigrants may be deported (removed) back to their country of origin.
+U.S. law contains a long list of grounds for non-citizens or immigrants to be deported (removed) back to their country of origin.

 Inadmissible at Time of Entry or of Adjustment of Status or Violates Status